-I’d like to share an apartment acquisition model I built that includes a Monte Carlo Simulation module.
-This method of analysis, a type of stochastic modeling rarely used in real estate, allows the analyst to better understanding the risk-adjusted returns of the investment.
-The genesis of this project, is a thesis I read this week shared with me by one of our readers.
+The genesis of this project is a thesis that was shared with me by one of our readers years ago.
 The thesis, Beyond DCF Analysis in Real Estate Financial Modeling: Probabilistic Evaluation of Real Estate Ventures, was written by Keith Chin-Kee Leung as part of his Master’s in Real Estate studies at MIT.
 I highly recommend you take the time to read the paper, as it makes an excellent case for using probabilistic modeling in real estate analysis.

 Basics of The Model

 This model takes one of my apartment acquisition models, and layers in probability over eight variables – rent growth rate, other income growth rate, operating expense growth rate, capital expenditures growth rate, releasing costs growth rate, terminal cap rate, days vacant between leases, and renewal probability.
 With the addition of probability, the model is capable of using Monte Carlo simulations to better assess the variability of the expected returns.
 Returns are tested on a net present value basis as well as on an unlevered internal rate of return basis over 10,000 simulations.

 You might also find interesting: How to Run Monte Carlo Simulations in Excel

 I used Excel’s Data Table feature to run 10,000 simulations for net present value and 10,000 simulations for internal rate of return.
 The result is an analysis that gives a more complete picture of the expected risk and returns of a proposed investment compared to the deterministic method (single, best-guess assumptions) most prevalently used in real estate analysis today.